Give The Nuclear Symbol For The Isotope Of Bromine

 Understanding Isotopes: The Building Blocks of Elements

 Before delving into the specific nuclear symbol for bromine isotopes, it's crucial to grasp the concept of isotopes themselves.
 Elements are defined by their atomic number, which represents the number of protons in the nucleus of an atom.
-However, atoms of the same element can have different numbers of neutrons.
+Still, atoms of the same element can have different numbers of neutrons.
 These variations are called isotopes.

 Nuclear Notation: Representing Isotopes Symbolically